Frequently Asked Questions

 Yes we welcome responsible parents with their children to share our space.

 Do I have to stay for a 7 night retreat?
 Do you have a minimum stay?

 Our minimum stay is 3 nights, however we encourage our guests to stay longer if possible.
-We are happy to have to stay with us for as long as you wish.
+We are happy to have you stay with us for as long as you wish.
 Check out custom packages and create the vacation of a lifetime!